Big South Conference baseball awards

 The Big South Conference offers multiple annual baseball awards.
-These awards include the Coach of the Year, the Player of the Year, the Pitcher of the Year and the Freshmen of the year.
-The most recent winners are, respectively, Joe Raccuia, Cole Hallum, Jared Lyons and Bobby Holmes.
+These awards include the Coach of the Year, the Pitcher of the Year, the Player of the Year, the Freshmen of the year and the Newcomer of the year.
+The most recent winners are, respectively, Kane Sweeney, Clay Edmondson, Konni Durschlag, Wade Walton and Amp Phillips.
 The conference also has a yearly All-Big South first team and second team, as well as an All-Academic team.

+Coach of the Year

+The Coach of the Year award was first presented in 1986.
+It is given annually to the conference's best head coach, as chosen by a vote of the Big South's coaches.

+Winners by season

+Below is a table of the award's winners.